ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05b-static-array-queues.md

 elements in the queue, or at least a Boolean variable that indicates whether the queue is empty or not.
 Another solution is to make the array be of size $n+1$, and only allow $n$ elements to be stored.
-A third solution is to set `front` and `rear` to --1 when the queue becomes empty.
+A third solution is to set `front` and `rear` to $-1$ when the queue becomes empty.
 Which of these solutions to adopt is purely a matter of the implementor's taste in such affairs.
-Our choice here is to keep an explicit count of the number of elements, in the variable `queueSize`, because this will make the code more similar to our list and stack implementations.
+Our choice here is to keep an explicit count of the number of elements, in the variable `size`, because this will make the code more similar to our list and stack implementations.